MediaComem/comem-travel-log-ionic-setup/README.md

 <a name="pre"></a>
 ## Prerequisites

-These instructions assume that you have implemented and deployed the Citizen Engagement API as described in the previous [Web Services course](https://github.com/MediaComem/comem-webserv).
+These instructions assume that you have implemented and deployed the Citizen Engagement API as described in the previous [Web Services course](https://github.com/MediaComem/comem-webserv), and that you are familiar with the [documentation of the reference API](https://mediacomem.github.io/comem-citizen-engagement-api).

 You will need to have [Node.js](https://nodejs.org) installed.
 The latest LTS (Long Term Support) version is recommended (v6.10.0 at the time of writing these instructions).